 The selected C4D activities promoted these behaviors through live radio broadcasts, video screenings, and theater dramas.
 Of the 216 communities in the study, 108 were randomly assigned to receive various combinations of additional complementary C4D program components.

-Additionally, 2380 households with cell phones were enrolled in a sub-study evaluating the impact of mobile voice messages the five key health behaviors.
+Additionally, 2380 households with cell phones were enrolled in a sub-study evaluating the impact of mobile voice messages on the five key health behaviors.
 The program, called Mobile for Development (M4D), was developed by VOTO Mobile, with technical support from IPA, UNICEF and GHS.
 Mothers of children under five randomly enrolled in the program received 15 unique voice messages, sent to their mobile phones, encouraging them to practice five key health behaviors.

 Researchers measured the impact of the interventions on awareness, knowledge, behavior change, and whether any changes were sustained over time.